 Blockchain’s inherent transparency and immutability mean that digital certificates of ownership (for carbon credits) and proof of action are available to all participants on the network, giving organisations the ability to point to their ecological contribution, whether it be replanting trees to combat deforestation or through the removal of carbon from the atmosphere via direct air capture.

 Utilising NFTs in Cultural Heritage Preservation

 A potentially under-reported aspect of ReFi is the possibilities that Web3 unlocks for the enfranchisement of indigenous communities around the world.

 NFTs are often utilised in the digital artwork space to represent the uncompromised ownership of a piece of art.
 They can be traded, exchanged, bought and sold on NFT marketplaces that are accessible to anyone with an internet connection.

-Indigenous artists could use NFTs to sell their artwork, set their own appropriate pricing, not relying on the fleeting whims of tourists, and get paid in cryptocurrency secured on the blockchain.
-Smart contracts could be built into these NFTs, so that the original creator stands to make continuous income upon each resale.
+Indigenous artists could use NFTs to sell their artwork, set their own appropriate pricing, not rely on the fleeting whims of tourists, and get paid in cryptocurrency secured on the blockchain.
+Smart contracts could be built into these NFTs so that the original creator stands to make continuous income upon each resale.

 Regenerative Finance is a comparatively new concept when compared with cryptocurrency, Web3 and blockchain as a whole.
-But it has the potential to significantly improve sustainability and environmental initiatives around the world.
+However, it has the potential to significantly improve sustainability and environmental initiatives around the world.